aptech/docs/docs/CR-sqrt.rst

 ----------------
 .. function:: sqrt(x)

-    :param x: NxK matrix or N-dimensional array.
+    :param x:
-    :type x: TODO
+    :type x: NxK matrix or N-dimensional array

-    :returns: y (*TODO*), NxK matrix or N-dimensional array, the square roots of each element of x.
+    :returns: y (NxK matrix or N-dimensional array) the square roots of each element of x.

 Examples